Amable-Valdes/Landmark-Recognition-with-Keras/README.md

 I proposed it to one of my teachers and that is how i have end up doing this proyect.

 ## The Neural Network
-45% accuracy
+52% accuracy

 Every day better.

-In this last commit i have use small images (96x54, in last experiments i used ~200x~130) and i have change the prediction code.
-With this i have now a better accuracy, and i will upload a video in next commit with Dynamic tests.
-But for now i can only update several files.
+In the past i had ~200x~130 images, after that 96x54 and now i have decided to work with 128x72 images.
+I think this will be the final dimensions of the images.

+I will update in next commits the Jupyter Notebooks.
+I'm working in a confusion matrix to analize the neural network and in the future i will upload it.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.